colorfulandcjy0806/ETU-Net/README.md

-# ETU-Net
+# ETU-Net: Efficient Transformer and Convolutional U-style Connected Attention Segmentation Network Applied to Endoscopic Image of Epistaxis
-ETU-Net: Efficient Transformer and Convolutional U-style Connected Attention Segmentation Network Applied to Endoscopic Image of Epistaxis
+This is the code repository for this article, the code will be organized and released as soon as possible.